Your Risk for Metabolic Syndrome

 Metabolic syndrome has become increasingly common in the United States.
 Over 34% of U.S. adults have metabolic syndrome.
 It’s also increasing globally.

 Several factors increase the likelihood of developing metabolic syndrome:

 - Obesity/overweight: Obesity is an important potential cause of metabolic syndrome.
 Excessive fat in and around the abdomen (stomach) is strongly associated with metabolic syndrome.
 However, the reasons abdominal obesity and metabolic syndrome seem to be linked are complex and not fully understood.

-- Insulin resistance: Metabolic syndrome is closely associated with a generalized metabolic disorder called insulin resistance, in which the body can't use insulin efficiently.
+- Insulin resistance: Metabolic syndrome is closely associated with a generalized metabolic disorder called insulin resistance.
+This is when the body can't use insulin efficiently.
 Some people are genetically predisposed to insulin resistance.

-Fortunately, many of the factors that contribute to metabolic syndrome can be addressed through lifestyle changes, such as diet, exercise, and weight loss.
-By making these changes, you can significantly reduce your risks.
+Many factors that contribute to metabolic syndrome can be addressed through lifestyle changes such as diet, exercise and weight loss.
+By making these changes, you can greatly reduce your risks.